 The best drop off and pick up location for camp is at the Chaifetz Arena VIP Entrance which is located on the west side of the arena and accessed via the Fred Weber Lot (Lot 1 on the Parking Map displayed at the link below).
 For directions, please click here.
 Please note that the entrance to the Fred Weber Lot (Lot 1) is just north of Forest Park Avenue/Market Street on Compton.

 I am driving myself.
 Do I need some type of parking pass?
 Where do I park?

-Park at the Olive Garage which is located at the corner of Compton Avenue and Olive Street.
+Overflow parking is at the Olive Garage which is located at the corner of Compton Avenue and Olive Street.
 The entrance to the garage is on Compton.
 Once parked, use the pedestrian exit in the middle of the garage.
 Signage will lead you from the garage to the VIP Entrance of Chaifetz Arena located on the west side of the building.

 What should I bring to camp?

 A gym bag or backback with the following recommended items.
 Be sure your bag is identifiable.
 Many of them look the same.

 - Sweatshirt - The Pavilion can be quite cool.